LiamSwayne/FlexVideo-License/README.md

 Notes:
 - This should not read like a legal document.
 It should read like a document written with precision and loopholes in mind.
-- On some platforms it breaks TOS to download videos unless given express permission.
+- On some platforms it breaks the terms of service (TOS) to download videos unless given express permission.
 This license gives the express permission needed to avoid breaking TOS.

 ## The license (rough draft, will be line-length restricted upon official release)
 ```